 As the world transitions to an Internet-based economy where resources are allocated in near real-time, long gone will be the days where decision making is supported by gut-feel managers relying on stale historical data.
 Data analytics represents a brave new world for CPAs to retain their role as trusted advisors bringing value to their clients, employers and society in general.

 Click each image to see a larger version.

 Marc D. Mintz

 Marc D. Mintz, CPA, CITP, CGMA, is the managing member of Marc Mintz & Associates, LLC, a technology consulting firm that assists businesses with strategic planning and the selection and implementation of information technology systems.
-He is currently a member of the New Jersey Society of CPAs Strategic Planning Committee and the Editorial Advisory Board of New Jersey CPA magazine.
-Contact him at 973-808-9040.
+He is a past president of the Passaic County Chapter.
+He can be reached at 973-808-9040.

 Read more by Marc D. Mintz: